-The Company maintains a strong culture of lawful, ethical and responsible behaviour among all personnel.
-Alara has adopted a formal Code of Conduct (Code) which expresses the key behaviours it expects from its personnel to maximise the pursuit of shareholder value in a lawful and ethical way.
+The Company maintains a culture of acting lawfully, ethically and responsibly.
+Alara has adopted a formal Code of Conduct (Code) which expresses the key behaviours it expects from its personnel to maximise shareholder value in a lawful and ethical way.

-The Code sets and creates awareness of the standard of conduct expected of Directors, officers, employees and contractors in carrying out their roles.
-Management has responsibility for instilling the values of the Code across the Company's operations.
+Management has responsibility for instilling the values in the Code across the Company's operations.
 The Company ensures that personnel receive training on an ongoing basis on the values which it expects them to uphold.